 Fees for International students range from £13,500-20,900

-A number of different scholarships are available to international undergraduate and postgraduate students at the University of Strathclyde in Glasgow.
-Scholarships will pay all tuition costs and living expenses, both for the pathway programs and degree courses.
+A number of different are available to international undergraduate and postgraduate students at the University of Strathclyde in Glasgow.
+Scholarships will pay all tuition costs and living expenses, both for the pathway programmes and degree courses.
 Some other partial funding options that can contribute to university expenses are also available.

 - Undergraduate Elite Scholarships £2000 per year